 - Research Data Management Support: For assistance using the DMPTool or to request a review of a Data Management Plan to ensure it aligns with the requirements set by funding agencies, email email@example.com

 - Writing & Publishing: There are many ways to share research with the world, and Drexel librarians are available to advise on Open Access, author rights and copyright, citation management and more.

 - Research Guides & Tutorials: Our Library Guides offer great starting places for beginning your research.
 Created by subject librarians, these guides and tutorials provide detailed information about resources important to different areas of research.

-- Research Consultations: Our subject librarians have extensive breadth and depth of knowledge in their fields of study and are available for one-on-one remote meetings to discuss research.
+- Virtual Research Consultations: Our subject librarians have extensive breadth and depth of knowledge in their fields of study and are available for one-on-one virtual meetings to discuss research.